A chat with our educator Vivienne Crawford

 ‘Can you grow more by sleeping for 24 hours?’

-What was your own sexuality education like?
+What was your own sex education like?

-My sexuality education was in the early ’70s, I was in grade six, and it consisted of a black & white video in a school classroom with my mother sitting next to me.
+I was in grade six, and it consisted of a black & white video in a school classroom with my mother sitting next to me.
 I have three older sisters so I certainly gleaned information from them along the way.

 Do you remember what going through puberty was like for you?